-On the Closing Date, the assets of the Trust will consist of seasoned, re-performing and non-performing Mortgage Loans with an aggregate Unpaid Principal Balance as of May 31, 2018 (the "Cut-Off Date") of approximately \$481,941,518.
-Each of the Mortgage Loans has a Mortgage Interest Rate less than or equal to 9.625% or has forbearance.
-25.03% of the Mortgage Loans are step-rate Mortgage Loans that have Mortgage Interest Rates that may still increase in the future.
-43.08% of the Mortgage Loans have principal amounts deferred as part of the modification terms.
+The assets of the Trust will consist of seasoned, re-performing and non-performing Mortgage Loans with an aggregate Unpaid Principal Balance as of the Cut-Off Date of approximately \$1,217,440,587.
+Each of the Mortgage Loans has a Mortgage Interest Rate less than or equal to approximately 10.500%.
+As of the Cut-Off Date, approximately 21.78% of the Mortgage Loans are step-rate Mortgage Loans that have Mortgage Interest Rates that may still increase in the future.
+As of the Cut-Off Date, approximately 33.80% of the Mortgage Loans have principal amounts deferred as part of the modification terms.
 A due diligence review was performed on all of the Mortgage Loans as described under "Description of the Mortgage Loans - Due Diligence Review".